ronste/xmlworkflow/Readme.md

 Please don't forget to put all dependent files into the media folder.`

-## How to develop and debug Print CSS stylesheets
+## How to develop, debug and test Print CSS stylesheets

 To help with developing and debugging Print CSS stylesheets the develop=true option is available.
 This will add special css to the conversion process that may help you to identify possible issues.